+6. Describe:

-- 6. Describe the significant accounting policies that govern your business' system of accounting, in particular: - the method of valuation for raw material, work-in-process, and finished goods inventories (e.g. last in first out -LIFO, first in first out- FIFO, weighted average); - costing methods, including the method (e.g. by tonnes, units, revenue, direct costs etc) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc);
+The significant accounting policies that govern your system of accounting, in particular:

+- the method of valuation for raw material, work-in-process, and finished goods inventories (eg last in first out -LIFO, first in first out- FIFO, weighted average);
-The company allocates costs by tonnes of product produced

-valuation methods for damaged or sub-standard goods generated at the various stages of production;

-Valued at cost per tonne

-valuation methods for scrap, by products, or joint products;

-Valued at cost per tonne

-valuation and revaluation methods for fixed assets;

-Land and buildings valued regularly at market value Other assets valued at cost average useful life for each class of production equipment and depreciation method and rate used for each;

-Set out on page 4 of the 2014 audit report provided

-treatment of foreign exchange gains and losses arising from transactions;

-• treatment of foreign exchange gains/losses arising from the translation of balance sheet items;

-• inclusion of general expenses and/or interest;

-provisions for bad or doubtful debts;

-Included in Selling expenses

-• expenses for idle equipment and/or plant shut-downs;

-costs of plant closure;

-restructuring costs;

-by-products and scrap materials resulting from your business' production process; and

-Valued at cost per tonne and offset against cost of goods sold
+- costing methods, including the method (eg by tonnes, units, revenue, direct costs etc) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc); - valuation methods for damaged or sub-standard goods generated at the various stages of production; - valuation methods for scrap, by products, or joint products; - valuation and revaluation methods for fixed assets; - average useful life for each class of production equipment and depreciation method and rate used for each; - treatment of foreign exchange gains and losses arising from transactions; - treatment of foreign exchange gains/losses arising from the translation of balance sheet items; - inclusion of general expenses and/or interest; - provisions for bad or doubtful debts; - expenses for idle equipment and/or plant shut-downs; - costs of plant closure; - restructuring costs; - by-products and scrap materials resulting from your company's production process; and - effects of inflation on financial statement information.

+Answer: The significant accounting policies of Clenergy, [Suppliers] are described in the audited financial statements.
+Please refer to Exhibit A-3-10.

-- effects of inflation on financial statement information. - 7.
-In the event that any of the accounting methods used by your business have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.
+7. In the event that any of the accounting methods used by your company have changed over the last two years provide an explanation of the changes, the date of change, and the reasons for it.